IskXCr/CG-Course-Misc/GAMES-101/readme.md

 # GAMES101 - Notes, Assignments and Projects

+## Academic Integrity (IMPORTANT)

+As a course requirement, code using the skeleton provided by the course **cannot and should NOT be published on GitHub**.

+Uploading these assignments are solely for **educational and discussion purposes**, as the online version of this course has stopped accepting new assignment submissions.

+FOR ANYONE WHO IS **CURRENTLY** OR IS **TO BE ENROLLED** IN THIS COURSE (OR ITS ENGLISH VERSION), **DO NOT** VIEW OR EVEN COPY-PASTE CODE FOR ASSIGNMENTS PROVIDED INSIDE THIS COURSE REPOSITORY, AS THIS IS A **DIRECT VIOLATION OF ACADEMIC INTEGRITY**.

 ## Introduction to This Course

 GAMES101 (2020-02), or **Introduction to Computer Graphics**, conducted by Prof. Lingqi Yan, is an introductory course that explores the fundamentals of Computer Graphics.
 This comprehensive offering provides students with a solid foundation in essential principles and techniques used in CG, including rendering (both rasterization and modern ray-tracing), geometry, and animation.
 Additionally, the course showcases the captivating nature of the field and highlights cutting-edge research conducted by leading experts.
 Students are expected to gain a deeper understanding of visually stunning virtual environments and stay informed about the latest advancements in CG.